Probing bad theories with the dualization algorithm I: Semi-classical analysis in 3d and 4d

 Notice that in all the frames, except the last one with no delta distribution associated, we have at least one D3-suspended between the two D5’s which cannot end on any of the NS5-branes without violating the s-rule (see Figure \ref{tikzfig:step3} and \ref{tikzfig:step5}).
 This tells us that only in the last frame, with no delta distribution associated, we are allowed to turn on a FI deformation, which in the magnetic configuration we are considering involves moving vertically one of the D5-branes.
 We therefore recover the expected result that in all the frames, except for the last frame, the FI deformation is frozen.
 This is indeed consistent with the delta functions appearing in the partition function of the theory.
 Equivalently, we can go back to Figure \ref{tikzfig:step0} and notice that in presence of a non-zero FI deformation the two D5-branes are not at the same position in the vertical direction and therefore with a sequence of Hanany--Witten moves we can directly bring the brane system to the form Figure \ref{tikzfig:Itamar}.
 In this case we do not find any other frames and we get to the conclusion that the bad SQCD theory and its Seiberg-like dual are infrared equivalent once a FI deformation has been activated.

 \acknowledgments We would like to thank Chris Beem, Julius Grimminger and Zhenghao Zhong for useful discussions.
 CH is supported by the National Natural Science Foundation of China under Grant No.~12247103.
 FM is partially supported by STFC under Grant No.~ST/V507118 - Maths 2020 DTP.
+SP is partially supported by the MUR-PRIN grant No. 2022NY2MXY.
 MS is partially supported by the ERC Consolidator Grant \#864828 “Algebraic Foundations of Supersymmetric Quantum Field Theory (SCFTAlg)” and by the Simons Collaboration for the Nonperturbative Bootstrap under grant \#494786 from the Simons Foundation.